lsulibraries/ldl2basic_build/Manual_Islandora8_Build.md

 - ```ip addr show```

 note the second ip
-in my case it was XXX.XXX.XXX.XXX (don't put your ip in github...)
+in my case it was XXX.XXX.XXX.XXX

 configure in GUI by visiting the ip above XXX.XXX.XXX.XXX:80 in browser (firefox) log in with islandora:islandora